covid19-hg/covid19_sequencing/README.md

 # covid19_sequencing
 As part of the COVID-19 Host Genetics Global initative, this repo serves to corroborate sample scripts for the sequencing analysis.
 The document that the scripts are based on is titled **COVID-19 Host Genetics Initiative: Whole Exome/Genome Sequencing Analysis Plan**: [link found here](https://docs.google.com/document/d/1X_qjplH8T4BJXSeMQ_sBfQUTiu_kAisicOqGb6B8hcM/edit#heading=h.o2bjrcsk8fjw)

+The entire analytical plan is using the [Hail](https://hail.is/index.html) software developed by the Broad Institute of Harvard and MIT.

+**Instructions on running the demonstration**

+1) Clone Git repo `git clone https://github.com/mkveerapen/covid19_sequencing/` or download the files found in this repo  into your local directory.

+2) Install Hail on your local directory by using instructions found [here](https://hail.is/docs/0.2/getting_started.html).

+3) Running the file

+_if you are using the Jupyter notebook: Hail_COVID19weswgs.ipynb_

+`Jupyter notebook Hail_COVID19weswgs.ipynb`

+This will open up the file in your default browser for interacting with and exploring Hail code.

+_if you are using the `html` file: Hail_COVID19weswgs.html_

+Double click on the file to open in your default browser.

+_**Take Note**_: NOT all lines can be run and are meant to serve as an example or template to building your own code for your own datasets.
+Further instructions on building your own pipeline and exploring code can be found on the Hail [documentation](https://hail.is/docs/0.2/index.html).

+If you have questions about set up, debugging, or troubleshooting, please get in contact with the Hail team via the [Hail discuss forum](https://hail.is/index.html).

+_The following text is taken from the Google docs_

 **PART 2 : SAMPLE and VARIANT QUALITY CONTROL**